DataMonki/_DataMonki.github.io/_posts/2018-05-15-preparing-for-the-future-is-your-career-you-future-proof.md

 <img class="alignnone size-full wp-image-95" src="https://apragmatic.files.wordpress.com/2018/08/preparing-for-the-future-is-your-career-you-future-proof9.png" alt="Preparing For The Future is your career  you future proof9.png" />

-Unfortunately since the current university systems does not let you do that you have to work towards a single degree while also picking the classes that you think you can combine intelligently to make you a more economically valuable in the future.
+Unfortunately since the current university systems do not let you do that you have to work towards a single degree while also picking the classes that you think you can combine intelligently to make you a more economically valuable in the future.

 In the future of truly globalized AI economy you have to be in a continuous cycle of assessing, learning, applying and adapting as your environment continues to change.
 So remember learn explicit knowledge, build tacit skills and combine your interest and passions.
 Always keep assessing, learning, applying and adapting this will help position your competitively and also complement AI systems making work more meaningful for a long time to come.